 Once you reach the property boundary, take 2 paces towards the untreated area and return parallel to the original path, working around buildings and other obstacles (see below).
-Continuing this able process, vou will be to systematically cover the entire property in just a few minutes.
-It is important that all ground is treated including spaces buildings and corners between of gardens.
+Continuing this vou will be able process, to systematically cover the entire property in just a few minutes.
+It is important that all ground is treated including spaces between buildings and corners of gardens.
 An additional sweep around buildings, garden edges and other structures is a good idea because more ant colonies live in those locations.
 Rainfall within 4 hours of treatment will reduce effectiveness so plan to conduct treatment when rain is not expected for 4 hours.